spryker/docker-sdk/docs/02-development/06-running-tests.md

-> Audience:
->
-> - Developers who run tests using the Docker SDK.
-> - DevOps engineers who set up CI using the Docker SDK.
->
-> Outcome:
-> - You know how to run functional, API, and E2E tests locally or on CI using the Docker SDK.
+# Running tests

+This document describes how to run tests in different ways.

 ## What is a testing mode?